SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ### Better ways to handle automated test failures

-**add picture?**
+> The best measure of success, is how you deal with failure. &nbsp;  - Ronnie Radke

+When an automated test fails because of a problem in the software, you should prioritise fixing the problem.

+When a test fails but **not** because of a problem in the software:

+* If the test is important enough to keep, fix it
+* If there's no value in the test anymore, delete it

 ::: greybox
 Remember that you've invested the time and effort into writing automated tests for a reason.
 Quite reasonably, you have doubts about your code and you write tests to help overcome these doubts.

 This means the automated test code is important and needs to be high quality.
 :::

-When automated tests fail because of a problem in the software, you should prioritise fixing the problem.

-When a test fails but not because of a problem in the software:

-* If the test is important enough to keep, then fix it.
-* If there's no value in the test anymore, delete it

 **Look for related rules**